iammatthias/card/README.md

 # what

-rustlang cli targetting wasm. runs on node and is deployed with npx/npm.
+Rustlang CLI targeting wasm. runs on node and is deployed with npx/npm.

-all content is dynamically pulled from a json api
+All content is dynamically pulled from a json api

+> This is provided `as is`.
+This is my first Rust project, and I am sure there are better ways of doing things.

 ## Building